-What does sweet spot mean?
-They’re names that we all recognize, but they’re far from the Top Ten Liam or Lucas.
+They’re the names we all recognize, even though they’re far from the Top Ten Liam and Lucas.
 We’ve heard them, and might even know a kid or two with the name.
 But they’re not everywhere – even though some of them are gaining in use.

 Style-wise, it’s tough to call them trendy.
-But you wouldn’t consider them fusty antiques, either.
+But you wouldn’t consider them antiques, either.